 Well, there are some things to consider here.
 First, even with the new price, G Suite Basic and Business are still more affordable than comparable plans for Microsoft Office 365.

 Also, you’re looking at a fairly complete set of office and email productivity applications, with more storage space (especially in G Suite Business).

 As you’ve seen, there’s a range of plans to suit different budgets and requirements, which means you have a good chance of finding one that’s right for you.

 Of course, we wouldn’t recommend it if you were just looking for an email hosting solution for your company.

 But in our opinion, you’ll get a lot for your money – enough to comfortably run many of the functions that are critical to your business through G Suite.
 And if your budget allows (and you have 5 or more users), it’s definitely worth upgrading to G Suite Business for unlimited storage, so you don’t have to worry about running out at any point.

-You can also try a few days of G Suite Free at this link and in case you like it and want to buy it at this other link we have promotional codes G Suite 20% discount for the first year:
+You can also try a of G Suite Free for 14 days at this link and in case you like it and want to buy it at this other link we have promotional codes G Suite 20% discount for the first year: